Educational/Faculty development material

 Goodness of fit of the items used in the 2nd cycle of evaluation and accreditation of medical schools by the Korea Institute of Medical Education and Evaluation based on the Rasch model

-Man Sup Lim, Sun Huh
+Man Sup Lim

 J Educ Eval Health Prof. 2019;16:28.
 Published online September 30, 2019